 Book: Paradise Lost, John Milton

-“Paradise Lost” can be a very dense read these days, though, and some readers find Milton’s overflowing poetry opaque and hard to follow.
-And although he ultimately turned Satan into a great anti-hero in the end this was probably by accident, and the poet’s priggish 17th century attitudes can be annoying.
+Some readers do find Milton’s overflowing poetry opaque and hard to follow these days though.
+And although he ultimately turned Satan into a great anti-hero, this was probably by accident, and the poet’s priggish 17th century attitudes get annoying at times.